 ☑️ Linking clients to follow-up services and advocating on their behalf

 Education requirements: Degree or diploma in community services or community mental health training.
 In this position, experience counts.
-Many employers are looking for a 3 to 5-year track record of effective crisis intervention.
+Many employers are looking for a three-to-five-year track record of effective crisis intervention.

 Child & Youth Worker